Housing Demand Now Turns to Condos & Townhomes

-One of the top business schools in the nation is about to offer high school students four free summer programs to help them learn what college life is really like.
-The highly ranked W. P. Carey School of Business at Arizona State University is now accepting applications for all four college-prep programs, each with a slightly different area of focus.
+One of the top business schools in the nation is offering high school students one low-cost and two free summer programs to help them learn what college life is really like.
+The highly ranked W. P. Carey School of Business at Arizona State University is now accepting applications for all three college-prep programs, each with a slightly different area of focus.

 Latest Monthly Report Looks at That & Potential Supply Problem

 Investors appear to be returning to the Phoenix-area housing market.
 The latest monthly report from the W. P. Carey School of Business at Arizona State University examines that new trend, as well as the possibility of a future supply problem.
 Here are the highlights of the new report on Maricopa and Pinal counties, as of November...